gentdev/clarity-os/README.md

 Clarity OS helps you think clearly, make explicit decisions, and execute without mixing tasks and knowledge or accumulating unnecessary notes.

-This repository contains a **template and conventions**, not a product or automation layer.

 ---

 ## Quick start (10 minutes)